Skip to main content

 The general version of the standard normal is N(μ, σ²). μ sets the center, σ sets the spread.
 Slide the parameters and the curve glides; the probability of falling inside [a, b] (pink area) updates live.

 That pink area IS the "percentage" you hear in the news.
-Say adult male heights are N(170, 36) (mean 170cm, σ=6cm).
+Say adult male heights follow N(170, 36) (mean 170cm, σ=6cm).
 What share falls in 165–175cm?
-Set μ=170, σ=6, then a=165, b=175 — you get ≈ 59.6%.
+Standardize and compute z-scores — you get ≈ 59.6%.
 Test scores, measurement errors, IQ — anything roughly normal gets its "X% of people in this range" from exactly this area.
+The sliders below use a standardized scale (μ=0, σ=1 range) so you can feel the same principle.

 Tip: drag directly on the graph to move the a/b bounds — whichever handle is closest follows your finger.